klauer/epics-sumo-mirror/doc/glossary.rst

         This is the state of a build while it is created with "sumo build new".
         When all module directories were created, it's state is set to "unstable".

+      broken
+        This can happen if a build was to be deleted but some of the files couldn't be removed.
+A build with this state can no longer be used and should be deleted soon.

   builds
       See :term:`build`.